qa-codecademy/mkwd12-js-09-ajsts/G1/homework/homework_4.md

-# Homework 3 - Building an Angular App (Car Dealership)
+# Homework 4 - Building an Angular App (Car Dealership)

-###### Deadline: 20.09.2024
+###### Deadline:20.09.2024

-## Task 1: Get data from the server
+## Task 1: Add page to submit a new car for sale

-Get all cars from the server and display them in the homepage.
-Use query params to filter the data instead of client side filtering.
+Create a a new component where a person can add a new car for sale.
+For images either upload them to a online server and pass the URL or leave them as blanks and automatically the server will generate the URLs for the images.

 ## Links for inspiration